johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 We will go over how to use all this in video tutorials.
 [Check my YouTube channel for my video tutorials as they are produced.](https://www.youtube.com/channel/UCQlQRc9muSqPZIXSfugN43A)

-Using message encryption along with digital signatures makes the PrivateKeyVault a complete solution for secure messaging.
-Full Disk Encryptions makes the PrivateKeyVault suitable for password management and for storage of private documents.
-MyEtherWallet makes the PrivateKeyVault suitable for secure finacial transactions on the Ethereum Blockchain.
+## Conclusion:
 QR-Code functionality airgaps the PrivateKeyVault.

+MyEtherWallet makes the PrivateKeyVault suitable for airgapped offline transactions on the Ethereum Blockchain.

+Using GPG message encryption along with GPG or MEW digital signatures makes the PrivateKeyVault a complete solution for secure messaging.

+Full Disk Encryptions makes the PrivateKeyVault suitable for cold storage of private keys, password management, and for storage of private documents.

 ## Todo List